 When healthy foods aren’t healthy for you, you need to know.

 I received the results in a well-organized report, which detailed what foods caused an immune reaction and how severe that reaction was.
 Based on this report, the naturopath recommended removing any trigger foods for a minimum of three months, then reintroduce foods one at a time, a new one every week and watch for any of the reactions mentioned earlier within seven days.
 With Jacob, his reactions were typically a stuffy nose or more than normal poo.

 Upon review of the report with our naturopath, Jacob tested to be highly sensitive to cow’s milk, cheese and eggs, and somewhat sensitive to soy, asparagus, oranges and cod.
 I immediately cut these foods out of his diet as best I could.

 I noticed a change in just a few weeks – he could breathe through his nose and went from five bowel movements a day to two or three.
 He has also avoided antibiotics for over three years.
 After several months with these foods off of his plate, his tonsils were visibly smaller.

 He never went back to the ENT.
 He still has selective hearing, but I’m pretty sure that all kids do.

 I never reintroduced dairy to Jacob’s diet.
 He’ll have baked goods with traces of dairy and ice cream maybe every other year.
 Ice cream is usually followed by a stuffy nose the next day – totally not worth it.

 I’m fortunate to have found a knowledgeable naturopath that helped Jacob reach his optimum health.

-It frightens me to think of how many parents have, and will put their kids at risk for a surgery that can easily be avoided by changing what’s on our forks.
+It frightens me to think of how many parents have, and will put their kids at risk for a surgery that can easily be avoided by changing what’s on our plate.

 I’m not a medical professional, and this story only depicts my personal experience.
-Please see a medical professional – in my opinion, preferably a naturopath to help you find your way to living your best life.
+Please see a medical professional – in my opinion, preferably a naturopath or other natrual health practitioner to help you find your way to living your best life.